How to Find a Data Recovery Company that will Actually Recover Your Data

 If you are afraid your drive may have a physical issue, you need to find a data recovery company with access to an ISO 5 Class 100 certified clean room or you risk wasting your money and losing your data.
 Because even the tiniest speck of dust can scratch an open hard drive’s platters and wipe out chunks of the data stored there, hard drive repair must occur within a clean room that filters out airborne dust.
 If a company claims to be capable of fixing a physical issue in your hard drive but does not have a clean room, cross them off your list of potential providers.

 If you’re trying to judge a company’s level of expertise, it can’t hurt to ask about the span of devices from which it can recover data.
-A company that can perform data recovery on hard drives, solid-state drives and flash memory drives on Microsoft and Apple operating systems clearly understands storage devices better than a niche company that specializes in iMac flash drives, for example.
+A company that can perform data recovery on hard drives, solid-state drives and flash memory devices on Microsoft and Apple operating systems clearly understands storage devices better than a niche company that specializes in iMac flash drives, for example.

 5. Emergency Capabilities: